macace2000/Marlin-2.0.X-Sapphire-Plus/README.md

 This is a fork of this repository, adapted to the Sapphire Plus https://github.com/le3tspeak/Marlin-2.0.X-Sapphire-PRO

-Which itself is a fork of the current bugfix version of Marlin >2.0.5.3

 I don't actually own a Sapphire Plus, but compiled it for some people.
 Use it at your own risk.

 ## Features